 In 2005, following 5 years of working in partnership, Brambles and Pennyman Academies formed Tees Valley Education multi-academy trust.
 As sponsors, Dormanstown joined in the same year, followed by Wilton in 2018.
 Additionally, Discovery Special Academy, the first free school in Middlesbrough, opened to the inaugural group of children in the same year.
-Due to move into its new, purpose designed building in Autumn 2022, it has now grown to a 100-place special, primary.
-From September 2022 the Trust also welcomes its first secondary provision, when Discovery Special Academy opens its doors to Year 7.
+Having moved into its new, purpose designed building in August 2022, welcoming children in September 2022, it has now grown to a 128-place special school for Nursery, primary and, as of September 2022, the Trust also welcomes its first secondary age children.
+Discovery looks forward to growing to full capacity by 2027-28.

 The Trust continues to grow and expand both in terms of the quality and range of educational provision, as well as the number of academies and children and young people, it serves.